webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 ==Enumerating all properties of an object==

-Starting with [/en-US/docs/JavaScript/ECMAScript_5_support_in_Mozilla ECMAScript 5], there are three native ways to list/traverse object properties:
+Starting with ECMAScript 5, there are three native ways to list/traverse object properties:

-* [https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for...in for...in for...in] loops: this method traverses all enumerable properties of an object and its prototype chain
+* [https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for...in for...in] loops: this method traverses all enumerable properties of an object and its prototype chain
 * [https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/keys Object.keys(o)]: this method returns an array with all the own (not in the prototype chain) enumerable properties names ("keys") of an object <code>o</code>.
 * [https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames Object.getOwnPropertyNames(o)]: this method returns an array containing all own properties names (enumerable or not) of an object <code>o</code>.